What is the first word come to your mind after hearing the word ‘Virus’?

 Haven’t heard before!
 But there does exist such viruses, which are friendly to humans.

-Just like there are god bacterias, there are good viruses.
+Just like good bacterias, there are good viruses.

 These bacterias are known as ‘Bacteriophages’ or ‘Phages’meaning bacteria eaters.